Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • Cortana: The Cortana voice assistant will hardly be used in future versions of Windows, which is why you can deactivate it directly.

 • LogiOptions.exe and Logitech Download Assistant: Helps you configure your Logitech mouse or keyboard.
-The program does not have to be constantly active in the background unless you use functions such as Flow, which allows you to switch between different entries.
+The program does not need to be constantly active in the background unless you use functions such as Flow, which allows you to switch between different entries.

-• Microsoft Teams / Zoom: The familiar meeting and video conferencing programs are also loaded automatically in the background and are then quickly ready for you.
+• Microsoft Teams / Zoom: The familiar meeting and video conferencing programs are also automatically loaded in the background and are then quickly ready for you.
 However, you can really start the programs at any time from the Start menu.
 You can therefore safely deactivate them.

-• NVIDIA GeForce Experience and NVIDIA Crash and telemetry reporterGeForce Experience can be selected with a button during a game and allows you to record and stream your game or display game data (e.g. FPS).
-If you have never used the GeForce Experience, you can deactivate this autostart entry, but what you definitely don't need is the NVIDIA crash and telemetry reporter: It only sends crash reports to NVIDIA and can even affect performance.
+• NVIDIA GeForce Experience and NVIDIA Crash and telemetry reporter: The GeForce Experience can be selected via a button during a game and allows you to record and stream your game or display game data (e.g. FPS).
+If you have never used GeForce Experience, you can deactivate this autostart entry, but what you definitely don't need is the NVIDIA crash and telemetry reporter: it only sends crash reports to NVIDIA and can even affect performance.
 Get rid of it!

 • Intel PROSet/Wireless Software: A small program with which you can manage WLAN network profiles.
 You will also find many expert settings for your WLAN receiver in your notebook or desktop PC.
 The software is usually only recommended for professionals, which is why you can remove it from the autostart (and start it manually at any time).